 The review nearly didn’t happen at all as when my husband approached the check in desk with his Gold Amex free Lounge Pass he was told they were full!
 Fortunately I had booked my access via LoungeBuddy, so they let both of us in.
 According to several readers who commented, this is a common problem during the morning at many UK lounges that take Lounge Club and Priority Pass.
 No 1 have now introduced a way to book your entry with Priority Pass and Lounge Club.

-You visit the No 1 lounge reservation portal and book as normal but they will charge you a £5 fee.
-The fee, however, is per card holder not per person and you can take up to 8 people on one booking (subject to your priority pass/lounge club terms and conditions).
+You visit the No 1 lounge reservation portal to book and they will charge you a £5 fee.
+The fee is per per person but does include Premium Security at Gatwick.
 When you arrive at the lounge, show your confirmation number and present your card as usual.
 Although it is a bit cheeky to charge, it is not a bad offer if you got your Priority Pass free anyway.
-Until 31 August you can free priority security included at Gatwick so I think that is a pretty good deal.
-Priority is also available everywhere else except Heathrow.

 Your reservation will be valid from three hours prior to your departure and your card must be presented on arrival.
 The reservation guarantees you can use your membership card when accessing the lounge and your card will be swiped as usual, and you will be charged in line with your membership.